Cheap pantry meals ideas on a budget – there are awesome canned food recipes for non-perishable pantry ingredients we have from stocking up.

 - Eventually, we'll all have lots of stockpiled pantry food to eat through before it expires (waste not, want not!)

 A Note: Get creative – if you're lacking a few ingredients, substitute something else, or leave it out altogether.
 Seriously!
 Substituting garlic powder for garlic, or almond milk for cream in a dinner meal can work in a pinch.
+One of the easiest frugal cooking tips out there.

 Ingredients from Your Pantry – Non-Perishable Staples